AbdelrhmanAmer/SOS-game/README.md

 # SOS-game
 two players game, who link between this three letters (SOS) will get a point until the table be filled

+Game Properties:
+- The player has the right to choose which letter gonna to play with(s) or (o)
--you can get SOS vertically, Horizontaly, digonaly
+- you can get SOS vertically, Horizontaly, digonaly
+- who get a point will have the right to play again

 Game Algorithm: